IEEE 1394 Drive

 Recover Music and Photos for iPod

-iPods uses FireWire interface to transfer music and photos between iPod and computer.
-At times due to software conflicts you tend lose some important files.
-If an updated backup is not available, you need not consider the files lost forever as you can recover these files with the Remo Recover software.
+iPods use the FireWire interface to transfer music and photos between iPods and computers.
+At times, due to software conflicts, you tend to lose some important files.
+If an updated backup is unavailable, you need not consider the files lost forever, as you can recover these files with the Remo Recover software.

 Recover Mac Files USB Drive

-The files stored on USB drive might be accidentally deleted from USB drive.
-Once deleted these files are not found in Mac Trash.
-If you delete an important file, then need not worry as the about article allows an easy file recovery.
+The files stored on a USB drive might be accidentally deleted from the USB drive.
+Once deleted, these files are not found in Mac Trash.
+If you delete an important file, you need not worry, as the About article allows an easy file recovery from USB.

 Why Choose Remo?